Search This Blog

 Of My identity.

 Executors has a hint of "execution."
 It is a startling word.
-In the undercutting doubleness of the word "executors,"we see, perhaps, a bit of Dickinson’s rebellious independence flare up.
+In the undercutting connotation of the word "executors,"we see, perhaps, a bit of Dickinson’s rebellious independence flare up.

-But, there is also this startling idea; our identity is executed not by our will, as we think, but by Nature and God. "identity" we notice, is not capitalized.
+But, there is also this startling idea; our identity is executed not by our will, as we think, but by Nature and God. "identity" we notice, is not capitalized as per usual.

 Yet Neither told—that I could learn—

 Nevertheless, neither Nature nor God have told anyone Emily's true secret identity.
 At least not that she has "learned" of.
 Because, of course, they can't.
 It's beyond words, and therefore beyond learned knowledge.
-Her secret identity is secure!
+Our superhero's secret identity is safe.

 My Secret as secure